Asirxes/DatingApp/README.md

 Some options are only available if you are an admin.
 In my exact appliaction lisa have admin permissions.
 You can login as admin using 'admin' as username and 'Pa$$w0rd' as password, admin tab will be then available with every option.
 Other users can't use this.

 SignalR is implemented to run a live chat and to notify users when another user logs in to the application.
 To observe the action, you need to create 2 accounts and initiate interactions between them.

-I am currently working on the visual responsiveness of the application on multiple devices.